mnty4/ai-diff/README.md

 - TODO: user-defined variables for text reuse across prompts/tweaks.
 - TODO: only apply tweak to the selected portion of text.
 - TODO: view a diff between tweaks.

+### TODOs
+- nav bar doesn't push main content if mobile (no margin in main content)
+- don't save if user creates a prompt but doesn't write anything.
+- create a skeleton for loading the prompts/list page.
+- create a skeleton for loading the prompts/id page
+- look into preloading /prompts/list
+- use pagination for /prompts/list
+- logging/metrics